 We recently stayed at Hamilton Cove Villas and loved every minute of our stay.
 The villas are a luxury gated community that is located about 1.5 miles from the heart of Avalon.
 Each villa comes with a complimentary golf cart to help you get around during your stay.

-Our villa had 2 bedrooms, 1.75 bathrooms, living room and kitchen.
+Our villa had 2 bedrooms, 1.75 bathrooms, a living room, and a kitchen.

-The kitchen had a large refrigerator, stove, oven, microwave oven, coffee maker and a dishwasher.
-It was well stocked with utensils, pots, pans and dishes.
+The kitchen had a large refrigerator, stove, oven, microwave oven, coffee maker, and dishwasher.
+It was well stocked with utensils, pots, pans, and dishes.

 The best part for me was the stunning ocean views from every window and from the large balcony surrounding the property.
 The balcony had a table and chairs which we used to enjoy breakfast while admiring the scenery around us.